- UWAL Info

 Boeing’s continued use of the Kirsten wind tunnel resulted in a decision to help the University modernize it.
 Gearing up for the 757 and 767 programs, Boeing donated $2,000,000 to upgrade the computer systems.
 A computer/operations room was added to the roof, using UWAL reserve funds, and two PDP 11/70 computers were purchased to process data.

 Also in the early 1990’s, UWAL went through a financial crisis, when Boeing decided to move most of its low-speed wind tunnel testing elsewhere in order to achieve higher Reynolds numbers.
 This left a large income void at a time when operations were geared towards multiple shift support.
 Staff members transferred to other departments or chose to retire, as the tunnel’s future was in doubt.
 During 1993-1994 there were only a handful of tests run by students and a temporary, part-time director.
 It was decided to close UWAL and a “Last Wind” party was held .
 However, non-Boeing customers kept requesting tests and the remaining undergraduate wind tunnel Crew members kept operating the facility.
 Business picked up again as wind tunnel operations adapted to other types of tests besides airliners.
 The Crew and Staff were able to modernize the data acquisition, processing, and plotting computers greatly improving productivity.
-Boeing found itself returning to UWAL soon enough also, utilizing existing wind tunnel models for short notice tests and changes to legacy airliners.
+Boeing found itself returning to UWAL soon enough too, going from one test in 1994 to six tests in 1996.
+Boeing remains a top customer of UWAL.

 * Graduate Student